lachie83/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ```
   --cluster-cidr  ipNetSlice   (IP CIDRs, in a comma separated list, Default: [])
 ```
-Only the first CIDR for each IP family will be used; all others will be ignored.
+At this stage the addresses will be validated to confirm that there is only single IPv4 CIDR and a IPv6 CIDR provided.
+All others will be logged and ignored.

 ### CoreDNS Operation

 CoreDNS will need to make changes in order to support the plural form of endpoint addresses.
 Some other considerations of CoreDNS support for dual stack:

+- CoreDNS will need to listen on both address-families and attached to the addresses defined in the apiserver advertise-addresses
 - Because service IPs will remain single-family, pods will continue to access the CoreDNS server via a single service IP.
 In other words, the nameserver entries in a pod's /etc/resolv.conf will typically be a single IPv4 or single IPv6 address, depending upon the IP family of the cluster's service CIDR.
 - Non-headless Kubernetes services: CoreDNS will resolve these services to either an IPv4 entry (A record) or an IPv6 entry (AAAA record), depending upon the IP family of the cluster's service CIDR.
 - Headless Kubernetes services: CoreDNS will resolve these services to either an IPv4 entry (A record), an IPv6 entry (AAAA record), or both, depending on the service's endpointFamily configuration (see [Configuration of Endpoint IP Family in Service Definitions](#configuration-of-endpoint-ip-family-in-service-definitions)).